-Annual Consumer Confidence Report
+annual Consumer Confidence Report

-JULY 2021 ISSUE NO. 23
+JULY 2022 ISSUE NO. 24

-This Annual Report includes the test results on the water quality of the Old Bridge Municipal Utilities Authority (Old Bridge MUA) for the 2020 calendar year.
+This Annual Report includes the test results on the water quality of the Old Bridge Municipal Utilities Authority (Old Bridge MUA) for the 2020 and 2021 calendar years.
 Of the ninety-seven (97) contaminants that are regulated, only eight (8) contaminants were actually detected in very small quantities.
 In every case, the quantities found were less than the maximum levels allowed by regulations.
 Also included is information concerning the source of the water supply, a table showing information on the eight (8) detected contaminants, the definition of terms used in the table and the maximum levels allowed by regulation.